Peaky Blinders to return with two seasons focusing on a ‘new generation’

 Speaking to The Independent in March, Knight revealed that he was delighted by the footage he had seen so far.
 “What fans can expect is something completely phenomenal,” he said.
 “I know, I would say that – but we’ve got the best actors and the best cast you could possibly get in one place.”

-New cast members Barry Keoghan, Tim Roth and Rebecca Ferguson “all excel” in their roles, and according to Knight, Murphy, who won Best Actor for his role in Christopher Nolan’s Oppenheimer, “is at his best”.
+Cast members Barry Keoghan, Tim Roth and Rebecca Ferguson “all excel” in their roles, and according to Knight, Murphy, who won the Best Actor Oscar for his role in Christopher Nolan’s Oppenheimer, “is at his best”.
 He described his performance as “remarkable”.

 A release date forThe Immortal Man is yet to be announced by Netflix.